jackhallybone/GlanceCal/README.md

 - Improve multiday (not all day) events.
 Eg., Monday 10am to Wed 9pm should show: M="Starts 10:00", T="All Day", W="Ends 21:00".
 - The 'no events' label should go to the calendar app day when pressed
 - The 'calendar access required' labels should go to the setting app:GlanceCal when pressed
+- Holiday calendar now shows up (didn't before...?) even though it is hidden in calendar app.
+Should use the shown list in the calendar app if we have access to that information?
 - Fix the custom table cell implementation (there must be a cleaner way)
 - Handle 12h and 24h display options
 - Order the all day events as they are in the calendar app?